sjproctor/learn-academy-assessments/Week-2-Assessment/interview-questions.md

 # ASSESSMENT 2: Interview Practice Questions

 Answer the following questions.

 First, without external resources.
-Challenge yourself to answer from memory.
+Challenge yourself to answer from memory as if you were in a job interview.

 Then, research the question to expand on your answer.
-Even if you feel you have answered the question completely on your own, there is always something more to learn.
+Even if you feel you have answered the question completely, there is always something more to learn.
+Write your researched answer in your OWN WORDS.

+1. The built in method .map() takes predefined parameters.
+What are they?
+Which are required and which are optional?

+  Your answer:

+  Researched answer: Three built in parameters: value, index, array, in that order, value is required, index and array are optional

+2. What is object destructuring?

+  Your answer:

+  Researched answer: Taking a object keys and set into variables, the pathway through the object to that particular key, unpacking the variable from the object

+  let { innerKey } = object.outerKey

-1. Why would you use the method super()?
+3. Why would you use the method super()?

+  Your answer:

-  Your answer: Super calls the constructor method in the parent class
+  Researched answer: Passes information from the parent's constructor, super implies there is a parent class

-  Researched answer:

-2. What is a virtual DOM?

-  Your answer: The level between the real DOM and the React application

-  Researched answer:

-3. When creating a basic (stateless) class component in React, what are the necessary elements needed to display "Hello World" in the browser?

-  Your answer: class Name extends React.Component, render method, return, a JSX element

-  Researched answer:

-4. What is JSX?
+4. What is a React Fragment?
+Why would you use one?

-  Your answer: The marriage of JavaScript and HTML
+  Your answer:

-  Researched answer:
+  Researched answer: Must return just one JSX elements, wraps all of the content returning from a component, doesn't add a node to the DOM

-5. What is state in React?
+5. What is JSX?

-  Your answer: An object that is created in the constructor and updated with the setState method, it allows for persistent storage in a component

-  Researched answer:
+  Your answer:

+  Researched answer: Marriage between JavaScript and HTML, created by React devs to render HTML to the DOM inside of a JS file

 6. STRETCH: What is hoisting in JavaScript?

+  Your answer:

-  Your answer: The browser does a quick initial scan of the code.
+  Researched answer: The browser does a quick initial scan of the code.
 The assumption is that functions will all get called at some point.
-So to make the program run faster all the JavaScript methods get "hoisted" to the top of stack call
+So to make the program run faster all the JavaScript methods get "hoisted" to the top of stack call, which means a function can be called before it is defined

-  Researched answer: